prcutler/castopod-user-guide/docs/instance/add-podcast.md

 ### Podcast Cover

-To upload your podcast cover art, press the `Choose File` button and choose your covert art from your computer.
+To upload your podcast cover art, press the `Choose File` button and choose your cover art from your computer.
 The cover art needs to be in JPG or PNG format and a minimum of 1400px wide and tall with a maximum of 3000px wide and tall.